sushiroll4093/clone/Quick-Start.md

 Logging in For the First Time
 ===========

-Your username and password will be whatever you set it up to be during the `rake db:initial_setup` step above.
+Your username and password will be whatever you set it up to be during the `rails db:initial_setup` step above.
 (You should have seen a prompt on the command line that asked for your email and password.)

 A note about long-running jobs
 ========